Airbnb & Short-Term Rental Rules in Charlotte, NC (2026)

 Yes, short-term rentals (Airbnb/VRBO) are allowed in Charlotte, NC.

 Charlotte, NC allows short-term rentals — commonly listed on platforms like Airbnb and VRBO — subject to local regulations that have evolved significantly since 2015.
-Hosts must register with the city (Short-Term Rental Registration) before listing their property.
+No city registration is required to operate a short-term rental in Charlotte.
 Charlotte regulates STRs to balance tourism revenue with neighborhood quality of life.
 Key rules cover primary residence requirements, nightly limits, occupancy caps, and tax collection obligations.
 Hosts who operate without required registration or in violation of city rules face substantial fines.
 Below are the current registration requirements, rules, platform-specific notes, and penalties for Charlotte.

 Operational Rules